Pilot Award

 Conditions

 - Projects that bring together investigators from diverse scientific disciplines are highly encouraged.
-For team applications, one recipient principal investigator and recipient institution must be selected.
+For team applications, one principal investigator and one institution must be selected.
 International applications are welcome.

 - Awardees, as a condition of acceptance, will be required to attend the annual NETRF Research Symposium.
 Funds from the awarded grant can be allocated to attend the Annual NETRF Symposium.